 - a.
 The processes described for the Planning phase of the PPBE process must be followed. - b.
-The annual Planning Guidance must: - (1) Express NNSA's priorities and strategic vision. - (2) Identify strategic planning activities ongoing and to be undertaken. - (3) Staff lists of deliverables required to inform the programming cycle. - (4) Be signed by the Administrator.
+The annual Planning Guidance must: - (1) Express NNSA's priorities and strategic vision. - (2) Identify strategic planning activities ongoing and to be undertaken. - (3) Identify staff who are in charge of deliverables required to inform the programming cycle. - (4) Be signed by the Administrator.